McKeesport, Pennsylvania: Transportation

 Pennsylvania Route 148 runs through downtown Mckeesport, ending in south McKeesport at the junction of Route 48.
 The Yellow Belt follows Route 148 from the east, to the Jerome Street Bridge.
 Route 148 Truck runs exclusively within McKeesport, following Market Street three blocks to the west of the narrower mainline Route 148.
 McKeesport is also connected to Route 837 by the McKeesport-Duquesne Bridge, the terminus of the Green Belt, providing a direct link to Pittsburgh.

 McKeesport is the beginning of the CSX Pittsburgh Subdivision, where it meets the Mon Subdivision.
 It is also served by the Transtar Union Railroad, which absorbed the McKeesport Connecting Railroad in 2013.

-Amtrak also provided intercity rail service via the Capitol Limited between Chicago and Washington D.C. from 1982 to 1990.
+Amtrak also provided intercity rail service via the Capitol Limited between Chicago and Washington, D.C., from 1982 to 1990.
 The city was formerly served by the PATrain commuter service, known as the "McKeesporter", until 1989.

 The city is served by the Pittsburgh Regional Transit intracity and intercity bus network, and Heritage Community Transportation.
 The McKeesport Transportation Center serves as the primary transit hub of the city, and underwent a $1 million redevelopment in 2017.

 Health care

 Founded in 1894, UPMC McKeesport offers 216 beds for acute care patients and 56 beds for patients who need skilled nursing care.
 Located at 1500 Fifth Ave, the hospital joined the UPMC network in April 1998.
-In addition to an Intensive Care Unit and Cardiac Care Unit, the hospital offers ongoing rehabilitation and educational programs to patients with cardiac, neurologic, and orthopaedic diagnoses.
-A new, state-of-the-art emergency room opened in December 1999.
+Intensive Care Unit and Cardiac Care Units recently closed, but the hospital continues to offer ongoing rehabilitation and educational programs to patients with cardiac, neurologic, and orthopaedic diagnoses.
+A newer, emergency room opened in December 1999.